invictus-integration/docs-ifa/dashboard/installation/dashboard-migration.md

 ## Object ID Update

 When upgrading to Invictus V2, the `devOpsObjectId` parameter which is passed to the release pipeline should be updated.
 This must be changed to the **Enterprise Application** Object ID of the service principal thats connected to the DevOps service connection (not of the App Registration).
+This change is required for both Dashboard and Framework pipelines.

 ## Remove Existing Role Assignments